idesignzone/knowledgebase/docs/theme-configuration.md

 Customize the footer

+## Post Types

+There are custom post types that are added to your WordPress after installing Gridbox theme.
+Each of the posts types comes with its own details that you define when creating a new post type for one of the available options below:

+**Available Post Types**

+* Services
+* Prices
+* Teams
+* Testimonials
+* Slides
+* Clients
+* Projects

 ## Gutenberg Blocks

 **Creating and editing pages:**

 To create a page go to Pages/Add new and create a new page.
 After you have created the page you can start adding blocks to design your page.
 Gridbox comes with a number of custom blocks that you can add to your pages with WordPress Gutenberg editor.
 To edit a page simply click on one of the blocks you want to edit and change its content.

 **Available Blocks**